-The Hotel de Rome, the oldest and most prestigious hotels in Berlin becomes the premiere venue for the FESTIVAL OF LIGHTS Street Art Challenge by Presenter E.ON.
-Under the motto “Free your Energy”, 14 renowned Street Art artists from 14 countries have brought their interpretations to screen.
-Their works will be visible during the entire festival period as a projection on the facade of the Hotel de Rome.
+The Hotel de Rome, the oldest and most prestigious hotels in Berlin became the premiere venue for the FESTIVAL OF LIGHTS Street Art Challenge by Presenter E.ON.
+Under the motto “Free your Energy”, 14 renowned Street Art artists from 14 countries brought their interpretations to screen.
+Their works were visible during the entire festival period as a projection on the facade of the Hotel de Rome.

 Fat Heat – Hungary

 The artists are presented here:

 Dzia, who is classically trained with a masters in fine art at the Royal Academy in Antwerp, primarily depicts wild animals — foxes and birds seem to be recurring favorites.
 His unique style creates a mosaic of colors following the contours of the animal’s form.